loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_GIVEAWAY.md

   <img src="giveaway/giveaway_processblock.png" alt="giveaway process block in LoyJoy" title="Giveaway Process Block in LoyJoy" width="600"/>
 </p>

 After adding the process block to your chat flow, close the process editor.
-The process block `Giveaway participation` gives you the opportunity to maintain multiple give aways organized by tabs.
+The process block `Giveaway participation` gives you the opportunity to maintain multiple giveaways organized by tabs.
 Use the `timer button` in the right corner to set different give aways for different days.
 You can decide how many times one customer can participate to your giveaway and set a date to automatically draw a winner from your participants.
 Also set the number of winners that should be picked.

 <p align="center">
   <img src="giveaway/giveaway_1.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>
 </p>

-The section `Confirm participation by email` lets you define a confirmation email send to your customer after participating for your give away.
+The section `Confirm participation by email` lets you define a confirmation email send to your customer after participating for your giveaway.
 If you wish to send a confirmation email, activate the button.
 Here you can set a subject line and a message to your customers.
 Use the HTML template field to paste your individual design and brand the confirmation email due to your preferences.

 <p align="center">
   <img src="giveaway/giveaway_2.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>